E3SM-Project/Omega/components/omega/doc/devGuide/CMakeBuild.md

 ![CMake-based Omega build process](../_static/cmakebuild.png)

-Build step is consist of adding three sub-directory that drives builds for external libraries, Omega model, and optional tests.
+The build step consists of adding three subdirectories that drive builds for external libraries, the Omega model, and optional tests.

 ## Step 1: Setup